sindresorhus/awesome/contributing.md

 - The pull request and commit should have a useful title.

 Thank you for your suggestions!

+## Creating your own awesome list

+To create your own list, check out the [instructions](create-list.md).

 ## Adding something to an Awesome list